wvandaal/rails-lite/README.md

 **See Also:**

-This project is the successor of [active-record-lite](http://github.com/wvandaal/active-record-lite), a similar project I built to explore the inner workings of ActiveRecord in Rails 3.2.
+This project is an expansion of [active-record-lite](http://github.com/wvandaal/active-record-lite), a similar project I built to explore the inner workings of ActiveRecord in Rails 3.2.